 Whether you like it or not, the notch is here to stay for a while; still, manufacturers find something innovative to go bezel-less without a notch and mechanized camera setups.
 However, Huawei is providing a simple toggle to turn on and off the notch, which is commendable.

 Huawei EMUI has some good features; for example, for comforting eyes at night, they have a dedicated toggle.
-The company has enhanced security by placing apps like Huawei Safe and App Lock, which ensures that your personal data remains safe from an unwanted intruder.
+The company has enhanced security by placing apps like Huawei Safe and App Lock, which ensure that your personal data remains safe from an unwanted intruder.

 The app that took my attention was Party Mode.
 It basically synchronizes all Huawei phones to play a single song or any media to give a loud and stereo alike surround sound.